Program

 08 - 8:30 AM

 Lecture 26.
-Diagnosis of histoplasmosis, blastomycosis and Coccidioides infection
+Diagnosis of histoplasmosis, blastomycosis and Coccidioides infection.
+TBD

 08:30 - 10:00 AM

-Session 9: Advanced Diagnostics: Histopathology, Molecular Testing, and Artificial Intelligence
+Session 9: Advanced Diagnostics: Histopathology, Molecular Testing, and Artificial Intelligence.
+Chair.
+Dr. Lewis White

 • Lecture 27.
-Cytology and histopathology of Fungal Diseases
+Histopathology of Fungal Diseases.
+Dr. Henrik Jensen

 • Selected Abstract & Case Discussion